Learning from Viral Information: Selected Proofs

-Combining the conclusion of Lemma \ref{lem:1_implies_2} (which rules out steady states at or lower than $q$ with a sampling accuracy strictly higher than 1/2) with the argument at the beginning of \textbf{Step 2} (which rules out steady states with sampling accuracy 1/2 or lower), we have completed this step.
+Combining Lemma \ref{lem:1_implies_2} (which rules out steady states at or lower than $q$ with a sampling accuracy strictly higher than 1/2) with the argument at the beginning of \textbf{Step 2} (which rules out steady states with sampling accuracy 1/2 or lower), we have completed this step.

 \textbf{Step 3}: $\sigma^{*}=\sigma^{\text{maj}}$.